Back to Mystery ShoppingMystery Shopping

 Telecommunications Mystery Shopping

 Caribbean telecom providers operate extensive retail networks across multiple islands, making consistent service delivery a significant challenge.
 HRG evaluates mobile phone stores, customer service centers, and authorized dealer locations for the region's major carriers.
 Evaluations cover new account activation speed, plan recommendation accuracy, device demonstration quality, complaint resolution processes, and upgrade/retention offers.
-We also conduct phone-based mystery shopping to evaluate call center service quality, hold times, and first-call resolution rates.

 Quick-Service Restaurant & Food Service

-Automotive Dealership Evaluations
+Automotive & Multi-Channel Evaluations

-Modern Caribbean consumers interact with brands across physical and digital channels, making multi-channel mystery shopping essential.
-HRG conducts coordinated evaluations across in-store visits, phone inquiries, website interactions, mobile app experiences, social media responsiveness, and email communication.
-This omnichannel approach reveals inconsistencies between channels — a common finding is that brands delivering strong in-person service may have significantly weaker digital touchpoints, or vice versa.
+Modern Caribbean consumers interact with brands across physical and digital channels.
+HRG conducts coordinated evaluations across in-store visits, phone inquiries, website interactions, mobile app experiences, social media responsiveness, and email communication -- providing a complete view of the omnichannel customer experience.

 Results & Reporting